Professor Dan Klerman

 I plan to assign short, graded writing assignments for each class.
 These assignments serve three very important functions.
 (1) Writing helps you think more clearly.
 (2) These writing assignments are good practice for exams.
 (3) These writing assignments are good practice for the writing you will be doing in your legal careers.

 My assistant, Chris Emerson, will email you your writing group number.
-The PowerPoint slides explaining the assignment will state which writing group should do which question(s).
+The Syllabus and/or PowerPoint slides explaining the assignment will state which writing group should do which question(s).

 When you submit your writing assignments, please use the following format for the document name: